-This month, challenge yourself to pick a few days each week to make your health a priority.
+This month, challenge yourself to make your health a priority.
 Block specific times off in your calendar to go to the gym, do something active outside, practice yoga, engage in stress-reducing activities, prepare a healthy meal, or something else for your health.
 Many of us make excuses as to why we can’t put our health first.

 Excuse #1: Lack of Time